Advertisement

 Cul de sac fluid normally accumulates after a follicle has ruptured and indicates a woman has ovulated.
 In some cases, excessive cul de sac fluid is a sign of an acute problem that needs to be addressed including a ruptured ovarian cyst, ovarian hyperstimulation syndrome (OHSS), or ectopic pregnancy.

-FertilitySmarts Explains Cul de Sac Fluid
+FertilitySmarts Explains Cul De Sac Fluid

 Normal Finding